simcesplatform/simulation-tools/README.md

 - The Python class for [Epoch](https://wiki.eduuni.fi/display/tuniSimCES/Epoch) message can be found at [tools/message/epoch.py](tools/message/epoch.py)
 - The Python class for [Status](https://wiki.eduuni.fi/display/tuniSimCES/Status) message can be found at [tools/message/status.py](tools/message/status.py)
-- The Python class for [ResourceState](https://wiki.eduuni.fi/display/tuniSimCES/ResourceState) message can be found at [tools/message/resourcestate.py](tools/message/resourcestate.py)

 A template for a new message type is given at [`message_template.txt`](message_template.txt).